 In addition, it has no minimum opening deposit requirement, no NSF fees, and gives you the ability to withdraw cash fee-free at over 38,000 MoneyPass ATMs around the U.S. Moreover, unlike many other online-based business checking accounts, you also have the option to deposit cash through Bluevine’s partnership with Green Dot—you can deposit cash at over 90,000 Green Dot locations around the country.

 On top of these benefits, the Bluevine business checking account includes two free checkbooks, mobile check deposit, and it also gives you the ability to pay vendors and bills using ACH transfer, wire payments, or checks.

 Axos Bank, formerly known as Bank of Internet, offers business checking and savings accounts that applicants can open entirely online.
-As one of the two checking account options, Axos Business Interest Checking gives you 50 free items and an 0.81% APY every month on your balance.
+As one of the two checking account options, Axos Business Interest Checking gives you 100 free items and up to 1.01% APY every month on your balance.
 A $100 initial deposit is required to open an account.
 Additionally, as long as you maintain an average daily balance of $5,000, you’ll avoid the $10 monthly fee.

 Furthermore, Axos allows account holders to use paper checks with their accounts, which is a rarity for online banks.
-You’ll also get to use a nationwide network of free ATMs as well—meaning that the only thing you’re lacking with Axos is the ability to deposit cash and the convenience of having a nearby physical branch.
+You’ll also receive unlimited domestic ATM fee reimbursements as well—meaning that the only thing you’re lacking with Axos is the convenience of having a nearby physical branch.